joshuatvernon/react-gracefully/README.md

 #### Hide

 The `Hide` component can be used to hide content for specific _breakpoints_ or _devices_.
 Since it uses media queries under the hood all content is returned from the server to the client and then hidden or shown using css.
-This means it can be used in server side render apps such as NextJS.
+This means it can be used effectively in server side rendered apps such as [Next.js](https://github.com/vercel/next.js/).

 ```jsx
 import React from 'react';